xquyvu/ez-expense/deployment/USER_GUIDE.md

 ---

 **Technical Note**: This app runs a local web server and browser automation.
-It's completely private - no data leaves your computer except for API calls to Azure AI Vision and OpenAI for processing.
+It's completely private - no data leaves your computer except for optional API calls to Azure OpenAI for AI-powered processing.